-- ► To show or hide specific columns on the outlets overview page: - 1.
-Click to show a list of outlet data types.
+- To show or hide specific columns on the outlets overview page: - 1.
+Click 🔲 to show a list of outlet data types. - Select those you want to show, and deselect those you want to hide.
+See Available Data of the Outlets Overview Page (on page 125).